Moving to South Africa

 All pets will need to be cleared through Cape Town or Johannesburg airports, where all veterinary paperwork will be checked.
 Your animal is then free to continue their journey to their new home.
 If all the correct paperwork has been completed, your pet will not be quarantined in South Africa.
 Your pet will only be quarantined if you have not completed the paperwork correctly.

-Britannia work in partnership with a specialist shipper of animals who will be able to assist you in getting your pets to South Africa, including all required vaccinations and documentation needed.
+Britannia work in partnership with a pet transport specialist who will be able to assist you in getting your pets to South Africa, including all required vaccinations and documentation needed.
 Utilising the skills of our trusted partner will save any anguish or quarantine time.

 Most pets will require the following: